RichardLitt/cabin-porn/README.md

 To run: `python cabin-porn-it.py`.

-You may also need to install bs4.
-That should be: `$ pip install BeautifulSoup4`.
+You may also need to install bs4 and requests.
+To do so:

+`sudo pip install requests beautifulsoup4`

 Alternatively, if you want to set it up to be automatic: